gzhu-cvpr/faceA/README.md

 python main.py

 ## How to use：
-you can upload your pic which you want to get the information about
+you can upload your pic which you want to get the information about.
-and then the program will show you the result after click the button
+and then the program will show you the result after click the button.
-the result just like
+the result will just like
 [Example:Lenna.png](https://github.com/ThomasRaymond/faceA/blob/master/examples/testpic.png)